PRESENTATION OF NEW COSMIC PARADIGM

 Below follows a short summary describing extremely brief just a few of the Cosmic Worldview’s leading, load-bearing themes and fundamentals.

 1. Our Eternal Constitution and How we Survive “Death”.
 Very briefly, this is made possible by our paraphysical organism/ body.
-According to The Cosmic Worldview all living beings have, in addition to the temporary physical body, an immortal paraphysical body/ structure, which the physical body is completely dependent on.
-We are given an account of how this paraphysical body is constructed and how it operates, e.g., how the so-called “ability-nucs”/ talent cores, among other things, make it possible for us to take qualities, abilities and skills (which are a prerequisite for our development) with us from life to life.
+According to The Cosmic Worldview all living beings have, in addition to the temporary physical body, an immortal paraphysical body/ structure, which the physical body is connected to and completely dependent on.
+We are given an account of how this paraphysical body is constructed and how it operates, e.g., how the so-called “ability-nucs”/ “talent cores”, among other things, make it possible for us to take qualities, abilities and skills with us from life to life.
+The talent cores and their functions are prerequisites for the development of all forms of life and evolutionary processes.
 It should be pointed out that the ability-nucs are highly relevant in the field of epigenetics as they directly exert an influence on the genes of the DNA-spiral.
 Also explained is how life continues in a paraphysical sphere of existence after physical death and the course of events which leads to a new incarnation.